Mateitzu/Status-Organiser/README.md

 # Status-Organiser
 A software to organise users and their status.
 It is not pretty but sometimes useful.
-The Run.bat file and data folder are both needed!
 For better security you can hide the second data folder DO NOT USE THIS FOR SENSITIVE DATA.
 THIS SOFTWARE IS REALLY NOT SECURE!!!!!